laravel/docs/views.md

 			});
 		}

+		/**
+		 * Register
+		 *
+		 * @return void
+		 */
+		public function register()
+		{
+			//
 		}

+	}

 > **Note:** Laravel does not include a default directory for view composers.
 You are free to organize them however you wish.
 For example, you could create an `App\Http\ViewComposers` directory.

+Remember to add the service provider in the `config/app.php` configuration file.
+This file contains a providers array where you can list the names of your service providers.

 Now that we have registered the composer, the `ProfileComposer@compose` method will be executed each time the `profile` view is being rendered.
 So, let's define the composer class: